abhisack/abhisack.github.io/about.md

 My mentors of Web Industry are Sara, Chris Coyeir, Brad Frost, Lea Veroue, Anna Debenham and everyone whose blogs I read.

-####The Other Side
-Having a gaming background, let me tell you, I'm very fictional, virtual kinda of person.
-After getting free from work and school work I'm either watching movies, playing game, reading books or writing one.
-I've a very big hope of becoming a contributer, human of quality and values.
-In future, while working as a front-end Web Developer, I'd like to be a social worker too.

 ###About Site
 This site is currently built on Jekyll which previously was built on Wordpress.